pirsch-analytics/pirsch/README.md

 ## Mapping IPs to countries

 Pirsch uses MaxMind's [GeoLite2](https://dev.maxmind.com/geoip/geoip2/geolite2/) database to map IPs to countries.
-The database is not included, so you need to download it yourself.
+The database **is not included**, so you need to download it yourself.
 IP mapping is optional, it must explicitly be enabled by setting the GeoDB attribute of the `TrackerConfig` or through the `HitOptions` when calling `HitFromRequest`.

 1. create an account at MaxMind
 2. generate a new license key